Black voters in West Virginia are tired of being invisible

 The crowd, while overwhelmingly White, included some African Americans, reflecting their small number in the heart of Appalachia.
 “There are 65,000 people in the state willing to admit they’re Black,” as one speaker, the Rev. Matthew Watts, would later put it.

-The plan was to walk, two-by-two, to Manchin’s local office in downtown Charleston and nail their grievances to his door, Martin Luther style.
+The plan was to walk, two by two, to Manchin’s local office in downtown Charleston and nail their grievances to his door, Martin Luther style.

 At a rally before the march, the Rev. David Fryson strolled up to the microphone.
-He was decked out in all-black, a cross dangling from a silver chain around his neck, a tight salt-and-pepper afro atop his head.
+He was decked out in all black, a cross dangling from a silver chain around his neck, a tight salt-and-pepper Afro atop his head.

 “I hear over and over again that Manchin is in no peril because there are no African Americans here,” he said, comparing Manchin’s 3.3-percentage-point reelection win in 2018 to the percentage of West Virginians who are Black — 3.6 percent.

 “We stand together, Black and White, in West Virginia,” he said.
-“Can you say, ‘Amen?’ ”
+“Can you say ‘Amen?’ ”

 Fryson’s affirmation repeated the theme of that evening’s assembly: that even though Black people would be disproportionately hurt by Republican voting laws, other groups, including poor Whites, would find it more cumbersome to exercise their franchise as well.
 In the words of the Rev. William J. Barber II, whose Poor People’s Campaign organized the march, it would take a coalition of people “from the hood to the hollers” to get their agenda enacted.